Formulas are logical equations that are used to calculate values. Formulas are used to manipulate the data in Queries.

 Pro tip: if you click on a function in this list, it will give you the definition of the function within the Formula editor.
 You can also click the link for "More on this function" for SAP documentation that will detail the function's functionality.

 All Formulas must start with an =.

-This is useful when needing to get exact text from touchpoint questions or Program Names, for example.
+This is useful when needing to get an exact text from touchpoint questions or Program Names, for example.

 Prompts: This will give you the text from any prompts on the report.
-For example, if you are running the report to prompt for a date range and you've changed the prompt text to be "Begin Date" and "End Date", this will tell you the prompt text and which Query it is applied to.
+For example, if you are running the report to prompt for a date range and you've changed the prompt text to "Begin Date" and "End Date", this will tell you the prompt text and which Query it is applied to.

 This is useful when using variables that include the UserResponse() function.

 "More on this function"

 This will take you to an in-depth explanation of function.

 Opens in a new tab in your browser.